loxy1235/loxy1235/README.md

   // User is not authorized, display error message echo "Access denied!
 Login allowed only from authorized locations.";
 }
-Use code with caution.
 content_copy
+7.
-6. Remember:
+Remember:
 Replace placeholders like library paths and location data extraction logic with your chosen service and library's specific requirements.
-Adapt the access control logic to match your specific authorized locations format (e.g., building names, IP ranges).
-Implement proper error handling and user feedback mechanisms.
+Adapt the access control logic to match your specific authorized locations format (e.g., building names, IP ranges). final Implemention is proper error handling and user feedback mechanisms.